zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/authorization/manage.md

 ---

 ## Creating volumes
 Portwox authorization provides a method of protection for creating volumes through Kubernetes.
-Users must provide a token when requesting volumes.
+Users must provide a token when requesting volumes in order to create a private volume.
 These tokens must be saved in a Secret, normally in the same namespace as the PVC.

 The key in the Secret which holds the token must be named `auth-token`.